Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Introduction and Motivation

-As reviewed by \citet{knoblauch2022optimization}, this optimization-centric perspective unifies Bayesian inference, variational inference, and generalized updating under a common framework, revealing that standard Bayesian inference implicitly minimizes $\mathrm{KL}(P_\star \| P_\theta)$ between data-generating and model distributions.
+an optimization-centric viewpoint that unifies Bayesian updating, variational inference, and generalized posteriors \citep{knoblauch2022optimization}, and reveals that standard Bayesian inference implicitly minimizes $\mathrm{KL}(P_\star \| P_\theta)$.

-A notable instance of generalized Bayesian inference is given by \emph{tempered} or \emph{fractional} posteriors, obtained by raising the likelihood to a power $\eta \in (0,1)$.
-These posteriors have been studied as a principled approach to robust Bayesian inference by \citet{alquier2019concentration,yang2020alpha}, who derived non-asymptotic concentration inequalities and rates of convergence for tempered posteriors as well as for their variational approximations.
-Building on this line of work, \citet{khribch2024convergence} propose a general information-theoretic framework based on mutual information bounds, which applies to Bayesian, generalized Bayesian, and variational estimators, and yields improved contraction rates for fractional posteriors, thereby sharpening existing convergence results.
+An important special case is that of \emph{tempered} or \emph{fractional} posteriors, obtained by raising the likelihood to a power $\beta \in (0,1)$.
+Non-asymptotic concentration inequalities for such posteriors and their variational approximations were established by \citet{bhattacharya2016bayesian,alquier2019concentration}; \citet{khribch2024convergence} subsequently sharpened these rates through an information-theoretic framework based on mutual information bounds.